Penguins and Real Estate Investing

 In order to ride in the zodiacs – which you need to do to participate in any shore excursions – you are required to have waterproof jackets and trousers.
 The expedition team will not let you onboard without them, and do not provide them, so don’t forget to bring them with you (or have them rented before you arrive in Ushuaia)!

-Rubber boots – required for the zodiacs and extremely valuable for the terrain encountered on most excursions – will be provided by OceanWide.
+Rubber boots – required for the zodiacs and extremely valuable for the terrain encountered on most excursions – will be provided by Oceanwide.
 These boots are comfortable and are preferred for hiking due to the potentially muddy terrain and easy cleaning.
-As a result, we never bring our own hiking books.
-If you have a pair of waterproof hiking boots that you love, don’t mind getting muddy, and are willing to clean between each excursion (due to the environment protocols that must be followed) – you can bring your own pair.
+As a result, we never bring our own hiking boots.
+If you have a pair of waterproof hiking boots that you love, don’t mind getting covered in mud and guano, and are willing to clean with a harsh disinfectant between each excursion (due to the environment protocols that must be followed) – you can bring your own pair.
 But it is not something that we recommend.

 - Sunglasses